Appeals court affirms conviction of coal CEO in deadly blast

-CHARLESTON, W.Va.
-(AP) — A federal appeals court has affirmed the conviction of former Massey Energy CEO Don Blankenship in connection with the deadliest U.S. mine disaster in four decades.
+MORGANTOWN, W.Va.
+(AP) — A federal appeals court affirmed the criminal conviction of former Massey Energy CEO Don Blankenship on Thursday in connection with the deadliest U.S. mine disaster in four decades.

-The Charleston Gazette-Mail (http://bit.ly/2iFc5wP) reports the 4th U.S. Circuit Court of Appeals handed down the opinion Thursday, saying it found no reversible errors in trial rulings.
+The 4th U.S. Circuit Court of Appeals dismissed the concerns of coal industry associations that Blankenship’s conviction would set a new precedent putting many other coal executives at risk of being criminally prosecuted for common safety violations at their companies.

-Blankenship’s attorneys had argued that jury instructions made it too easy to conclude that he willfully violated safety rules at West Virginia’s Upper Big Branch mine before the 2010 explosion that killed 29 men.
+It was always the intention of Congress, the court said, to impose this risk and thus prevent mine operators from paying inexpensive fines rather than making expensive safety improvements.

-He was convicted in 2015 of a misdemeanor charge of conspiring to willfully violate safety standards and sentenced to one year in prison.
+The court said the evidence shows Massey was repeatedly cited for safety violations at West Virginia’s Upper Big Branch coal mine before the 2010 explosion that killed 29 men.
+In 2009 alone, the U.S. Mine Safety & Health Administration identified 549 violations there, the court noted.

 Most Read Stories